Mayra de Aguiar

 • Leading Manufacturer of Insulated Water Bottles v.
 Product Distributor.
 Represented a leading manufacturer of insulated water bottles in a breach of contract and misappropriation of trade secret dispute with Lindsay Hatcher Co. and individual defendants with respect to its misappropriated product.

-Willenken Recognized As Top Firm to Work for by Los Angeles Business Journal for the Fourth Consecutive Year
+Willenken Recognized as a Top Firm to Work For by the Los Angeles Business Journal for the Sixth Consecutive Year

 Biography